Dr Paul Daniel O'Halloran

 Area of study

 Dr Paul O'Halloran is the coordinator of the Rehabilitation Counselling Major and the Honours Program within the Bachelor of Health Sciences.
-He is also the primary coordinator of subjects such as Individual Determinants of Health, Sport and Exercise Psychology, Behaviour Change in Rehabilitation, Mental Health and Pharmacology, Living with Chronic Conditions and Research Based Approaches to Counselling.
+He is also the primary coordinator of subjects such as Sport and Exercise Psychology, Rehabilitation Counselling, Service Delivery Systems, Behaviour Change in Rehabilitation, Mental Health and Pharmacology and Research Based Approaches to Counselling.

 Paul’s primary research interests relate to: